kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module2-pnp.md

 </details>

-## Section 3 - Cisco Catalyst Center Onboarding Template
+## Section 3 - Catalyst Center Onboarding Template

-You can create onboarding templates within the **Template Hub** previously known as **Template Editor** within **Cisco Catalyst Center**.
+You can create onboarding templates within the **Template Hub** previously known as **Template Editor** within **Catalyst Center**.
 Go to the **Template Hub**  to complete the next task.

-The Onboarding template has the minimal configuration and is designed to bring up device connectivity with Cisco Catalyst Center.
+The Onboarding template has the minimal configuration and is designed to bring up device connectivity with Catalyst Center.
 Below are Velocity and Jinja2 examples for explanation purposes only.

 ### Example Velocity Template